viabhinav/mccentralcommand/README.md

 # mccentralcommand
-This is a repository for the bot.
-About 120 commits couldnt be imported, sry :(
+This is a bot, which is being written from scratch by me.
+Sorry for bad practices :(